DFE-Digital/teacher-success/app/views/content/get-support/get-support-outside-your-training.md

     attribution: "English trainee from 2024/25",
     classes: "govuk-!-margin-bottom-5"
 ) %>

-Department for Education is not responsible for the content of resources outside of GOV.UK.
-These links are an example of external resources trainees may want to use and may include paid for services.

 ## Education Support charity
 The Education Support charity provides a helpline for teacher trainees, offering immediate, confidential support.